mumbaikartravelsinfo-gif/mumbaikartravels-production/GOOGLE_SHEETS_SETUP.md

 1. Go to [Google Sheets](https://sheets.google.com)
 2. Create a new spreadsheet
-3. Name it "Mumbai Kar Travels - Bookings" (or any name you prefer)
+3. Name it "Mumbaikar Travels - Bookings" (or any name you prefer)
 4. Add these column headers in row 1:
    - A1: Timestamp
    - B1: Name